AmobiObi19/AmobiObi19/README.md

 # Hi, I'm Amobichukwu Obi 👋

-## 🎓 First-Year PhD Researcher at the University of South Bohemia
+## 🎓 PhD Researcher at the University of South Bohemia

 ## 🔬 Research Interests